synrc/hv/README.md

 -------

 Note that this project doesn't depend on Rust or Cloudozer code.
+However there are some portions of Rust in seL4 bootstrapping process.
+For Erlang/OTP 18.0 for Citrix/Xen API Hypervisor look for LING `cloudozer/ling` source code.
+There is no SSL and LwIP as TCP/IP stack, same as in HV `synrc/hv`.

 * [1].
 Namdak Tonpa.
 [Synrc Hypervision](https://hv.synrc.com/hv.pdf).
 2026
 * [2].
 Namdak Tonpa.
 [BEAMP.SMP](https://hv.synrc.com/hv-smp.pdf).
 2026